Exceptional sequences and rooted labeled forests: Introduction

+In this paper we construct a very simple 1-1 correspondence between exceptional sequences for the linear $A_n$ quiver $Q:1\to 2\to \cdots\to n$ and rooted labeled forests with $n$ vertices.
+This bijection has many nice applications including interpretation of relatively projective and injective modules.
+Each exceptional sequence is represented by a planar graph which makes many algebraic concepts clearly visible.
+The correspondence is given by the following theorem in which we represent modules by their supports.

 An indecomposable representation of a linear quiver of type $A_n$ is given by its support which is a closed interval $[a,b]$ where $1\le a\le b\le n$.
-The representation with this support, denoted $M_{ab}$, has \emph{top} the simple module at $a$ and \emph{socle} or \emph{bottom} the simple module at $b$.
+The representation with this support will be labeled $M_{ab}$.
+This module has top the simple module at $a$ and socle the simple module at $b$.

-\begin{customthm}{A} \cite{GG} (Theorem \ref{thm A with proof}) For the linear $A_n$ quiver, a bijection between complete exceptional sequences and parking functions is given by assigning to each exceptional sequence $(E_1,\cdots,E_n)$ the sequence of tops $(a_1,\cdots,a_n)$ where $E_i=M_{a_i,b_i}$. \end{customthm}

-In Section \ref{sec: parking functions} we will repeat the construction of the inverse function (from parking functions to complete exceptional sequences) in order to compare the braid group action given in \cite{GG} with the new action given in Section \ref{sec 3}

-\begin{customthm}{B} $(1)$ (Theorem \ref{thm B1}) For each complete exceptional sequences $(E_1,\cdots,E_n)$ for $A_n$ consider the partial ordering on $[n]$ given by $i<j$ if the support of $E_i$ is contained in the support of $E_j$.
-The Hasse diagram is a rooted labeled forest.
-Conversely, any rooted labeled forest is the Hasse diagram of a unique exceptional sequence.
+\begin{customthm}{A1} (Theorem \ref{theorem A1}) For each complete exceptional sequences $(E_1,\cdots,E_n)$ for $A_n$ consider the partial ordering on the set $\{v_1,v_2,\cdots,v_n\}$ given by $v_i<v_j$ if the support of $E_i$ is contained in the support of $E_j$.
+The Hasse diagram on this poset is a rooted labeled forest.
+Conversely, any rooted forest with $n$ vertices labeled $v_1,\cdots,v_n$ is the Hasse diagram for a unique exceptional sequence. \end{customthm}

+One key result of this paper is that the location of the relatively projective and relatively injective objects in an exceptional sequence are immediately visible in the labeled forest as descending and ascending vertices in the forest (plus the roots which are both relatively projective and relatively injective).
+More precisely:

-$(2)$ (Theorem \ref{thm: B2}) Furthermore, $E_i$ is relatively projective if and only if either the corresponding node $v_i$ is a root of a tree in the forest (i.e., the support of $E_i$ is maximal) or $i<j$ for $E_j$ the smallest object containing $E_i$ in its support.
-Dually, $E_i$ is relatively injective if and only if either $v_i$ is a root of a tree in the forest or $i>j$ for $E_j$ the smallest object containing $E_i$ in its support. \end{customthm}
+\begin{customthm}{A2} (Theorem \ref{theorem A2}) In a complete exceptional sequence for linear $A_n$, $E_i$ is relatively projective if and only if either the corresponding node $v_i$ is a root of a tree in the forest (i.e., the support of $E_i$ is maximal) or $i<j$ for $E_j$ the smallest object containing $E_i$ in its support.
+Dually, $E_i$ is relatively injective if and only if either $v_i$ is a root in the forest or $i>j$ for $E_j$ the smallest object containing $E_i$ in its support. \end{customthm}